World's Largest Sheet Music Selection

 Tone Poem

-by Chen Yi
+By Chen Yi

-Chamber Music - Sheet Music
+Tone Poem by Chen Yi Chamber Music - Sheet Music

-Chamber orchestra Bassoon 1, Bassoon 2, Clarinet 1, Clarinet 2, Contrabass, Flute 1, Flute 2, Horn 1, Horn 2, Oboe 1, Oboe 2, Percussion, Viola, Violin 1, Violin 2, Violoncello
+Chamber orchestra (Bassoon 1, Bassoon 2, Cello, Clarinet in Bb 1, Clarinet in Bb 2, Double Bass, Flute 1, Flute 2, Horn 1, Horn 2, Oboe 1, Oboe 2, Percussion, Viola, Violin 1, Violin 2)

 SKU: PR.41641439L

 For Chamber Orchestra.
 Composed by Chen Yi.
-Premiered by the Idyllwild Arts Orchestra, Peter Askim, conductor.
+Spiral.
 Contemporary.
 Large Score.
 With Standard notation.
 Composed 2012.
 30 pages.
 Duration 8 minutes.
 Theodore Presser Company #416-41439L.
 Published by Theodore Presser Company (PR.41641439L).

 UPC: 680160606924.
 11 x 14 inches.